 Imagine this—your hair’s done, your outfit is perfect, and you’re finally ready to head out the door.
 Except, um, where the hell are your keys?
-You could have sworn you put them on the counter last night, like you do every night.
-Except, somehow, they aren’t there.
+You could have sworn you put them on the counter last night.
+Except somehow they aren’t there.
 You try to replay last night’s sequence of events in your head but come up with… nothing.
 In fact, you literally cannot remember what happened after you walked through the door.
-After ten minutes of intense searching, the keys turn up eventually (usually under a couch cushion, or already in your purse), you bemoan your crappy memory, and head out the door (10 minutes later than planned).
-Cut scene.
+After 10 minutes of intense searching, the keys turn up (usually under a couch cushion or already in your purse), you bemoan your crappy memory, and head out the door (10 minutes later than planned).
+And scene.

 Sound familiar?
 We’ve all been there.
-Memory loss happens for a number of reasons—aging being one of the main culprits.
+Memory loss happens for a number of reasons, aging being one of the main culprits.
 However, just because it happens naturally doesn’t mean there aren’t things you can do to delay the process.
-Take the seven foods ahead, for example.
+Take the foods for memory ahead, for example.
 Each of these foods has been proven to help boost memory and brain health.
 Now, will snacking on berries before a big test going to turn you into the next Stephen Hawking?
-Most likely not.
-But, eating a diet rich in these foods will help your brain function optimally and possibly even delay the onset of memory-related diseases like Alzheimers—which is reason enough to stock up.
-Keep scrolling to see all seven foods!
+Probably not.
+But eating a diet rich in these foods will help your brain function optimally and possibly even delay the onset of memory-related diseases like Alzheimer’s—which is reason enough to stock up.
+Keep scrolling to get your fill of memory-boosting foods.

-The MIND Diet, a diet that can reduce your Alzheimer’s risks by over 50%, includes a high intake of berries to help your brain health.
-Blueberries have been proven to boost your memory and concentration because they’re rich in flavonoids, an antioxidant that is supposed to increase blood flow to the brain; a study found that one 200 gram blueberry smoothie was enough to increase the ability to concentrate by as much as 20% a day.
-Along with blueberries, strawberries and acai berries have been found to activate a mechanism in your brain which cleans up and recycles toxic proteins that are related to age-related memory loss and other mental decline.
+The MIND Diet, a diet that can reduce your Alzheimer’s risk by over 50%, includes a high intake of berries to help your brain health.
+Blueberries have been proven to boost your memory and concentration because they’re rich in flavonoids, an antioxidant that is supposed to increase blood flow to the brain.
+A study found that one 200-gram blueberry smoothie was enough to increase the ability to concentrate by as much as 20% a day.
+Along with blueberries, strawberries and açaí berries have been found to activate a mechanism in your brain that cleans up and recycles toxic proteins that are related to age-related memory loss and other types of mental decline.

-It’s not a secret that omega-3 fatty acids are good for your health in a number of ways, but in case you need a refresher, here’s one: in one study from the University of Pittsburgh, a group of young adults from age 18 to 25 saw significant improvement in working memory after taking an omega-3 supplement for six months.
-And if supplements aren’t your things, go towards the fish aisle: salmon and sardines great natural sources of omega-3s, so eat up.
+It’s not a secret that omega-3 fatty acids are good for your health in a number of ways, but in case you need a refresher, here’s one: In a study from the University of Pittsburgh, a group of young adults from age 18 to 25 saw significant improvement in working memory after taking an omega-3 supplement for six months.
+And if supplements aren’t your things, go toward the fish aisle: Salmon and sardines great natural sources of omega-3s, so eat up.

 As if we needed another excuse to eat chocolate—a study conducted by Harvard researchers found that elderly people with impaired blood flow who drank two cups of hot chocolate a day for 30 days had improved blood flow to the brain and better scores on memory and thinking skill tests.
 Sweet!

 Walnuts are the only nuts that contain a high amount of alpha linolenic acid, which can promote blood flow and bring more oxygen to your brain.
-Plus, there was this study presented at the International Conference on Alzheimer’s, which found that mice that were felt walnuts showed “showed significant improvement in learning, memory, emotional regulation and motor coordination compared to the mice with no walnuts in their diet.”
+Plus, a study presented at the International Conference on Alzheimer’s found that mice that were felt walnuts showed “showed significant improvement in learning, memory, emotional regulation and motor coordination compared to the mice with no walnuts in their diet.”